Code-Institute-Submissions/Stream-3-final/README.md

 The registration form features a {Captcha Control](https://djangopackages.org/packages/p/django-simple-math-captcha/) which asks a simple Math question.
 This is to prevent robots attempting to log in.
 #Login
 - (https://johnarnold-stream3.herokuapp.com/login/) the login page features a login form in a Bootstrap Modal window.
 The page uses JQuery to open the login modal on entering the page.
 The login form is submitted via AJAX, so that the modal window does not close upon logging in.
 Login success or failure messages are displayed with the modal window.
 - If your login is not successful but an account with the supplied email address is supplied, you will receive a link to reset your password.
-If you follow the link, you will see
+- (https://johnarnold-stream3.herokuapp.com/resetuser/) [The Change Password and Reset User Account] Page has a form which will send an email to the registered email account, which contains a link to another page to change the login password for that user account.
+This uses the SMTP service of a Gmail Account.
 #Profile
-- (https://johnarnold-stream3.herokuapp.com/profile/) - When you register or log in, you are redirected to you profile page
+- (https://johnarnold-stream3.herokuapp.com/profile/) - When you register or log in, you are redirected to you profile page.
+This has details of you account such as youe email address, when you joined and how long you have on your subscription.
 #About We Are Social
 (http://johnarnold-stream3.herokuapp.com/pages/about/) Gives an overview of the We Are Social Organisation and what a social enterprise is.
 This application uses [Flat Pages] (https://docs.djangoproject.com/en/1.10/ref/contrib/flatpages/) which is HTML content in a database.

-#
+#Blog